 \paragraph{Impact of table extraction on table-based QA}

 We conduct a manual analysis on a random sample of 30 misleading visualizations to assess the impact of the table extraction step on the accuracy of table-based QA.
-We analyze the three MLLMs from Experiment 3 as well as DePlot, introduced in Appendix \ref{sec:deplot}.
-The results are reported in Table \ref{tab:table-qa analysis}.
-In most cases, both the table extraction and the QA step are incorrect.
-For all models except DePlot, the second most frequent outcome is that both steps are correct.
+We analyze the three MLLMs from Experiment 3 as well as DePlot, introduced in Appendix \ref{sec:additional_results_exp3}.
+Table \ref{tab:table-qa analysis} provides the results.
+In most cases, both steps are incorrect.
+For all models except DePlot, the second-most-frequent outcome is that both steps are correct.

-In some instances, the extracted table is incorrect but the QA output is correct.
-This typically occurs when the correct answer is ``not enough information'' and is selected not because of a correct reasoning but because there are missing or incorrect values in the extracted table.
+In some instances, the extracted table is incorrect, but the QA output is correct.
+This typically occurs when the correct answer is ``not enough information'' and is selected not because of correct reasoning but because the extracted table contains missing or incorrect values.

-In other cases, the table extraction is correct but the QA is incorrect.
+In other cases, the table extraction is correct, but the QA is incorrect.
 Except for Ovis1.6-9B, this category is the least prevalent.
-This occurs mostly with misleaders that are not removed by converting the visualization to the table modality.
+This occurs mostly with misleaders that are not removed when the visualization is converted to a table.
 For example, if the misleader is \textit{inappropriate item order}, the entries in the table remain shuffled, which is deceiving.
 If the misleader is \textit{cherry-picking}, there is still not enough data to answer the question properly.

 \paragraph{Table extraction accuracy by misleader}